ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - `Player.ActivateFlying()` is now server-only.
 - `Player.ActivateWalking()` is now server-only.
 - `PlayerSettings.Apply()` is now server-only.
-- Improved error messages for multiple unique-only objects.
+- Improved error messages for multiple unique objects, such as settings and sky objects.

 #### Editor

 - The "Publish Game" success dialog will close on <kbd>ESC</kbd>.
 - You can no longer publish a game while in preview mode.
 - You can no longer publish a game that has missing required assets.
+- The "Create New" button now opens a dialog that asks what to create the new game from.
+- You can now delete your local projects by pressing the "More Options" button on your project tile and selecting "Delete".
+- The Terrain Creator list now correctly displays the name of the terrain type, plus a % which indicates the file size / complexity.

 #### CORE Content

 - Improved the "Cape" and "Teddy Bear" back pack dynamics.
 - Renamed "Player Start" to "Spawn Point" in the empty scene.
 - "Sky" templates from CORE content will no longer have "networking" enabled by default when placed in a scene.

 ### Fixes